-In fraternity and sorority life, there are many forms of accountability due to the multiple reporting structures.
+In fraternity and sorority life there are many forms of accountability due to the multiple reporting structures.
 The Office of Fraternity & Sorority Life works with many campus partners to support the accountability efforts across each of our accountability avenues.
 Each of the following individual entities are unique and adjudicate a specific set of policies.
 At a glance, these are:

 - Implement restorative justice;